roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 * **7.2.
 Optimization:** High priority, esp. for Agent/World simulation.
 * **7.3.
 Analogue Version:** Parallel design.
 Relies on core mechanics & narrative systems.
 Uses "World Event Tick" (driven by Time Clock, costs WP Upkeep).
 * **7.4.
 Modularity:** Design Layers, Modules, Systems with clear interfaces.

+--- Start of ./0.2-GDD-Mottos-Sayings.md ---

+# GDTLancer - Mottos & Sayings

+**Version:** 1.1
+**Date:** May 16, 2025
+**Related Documents:** GDTLancer Main GDD v1.7, 6.1-GDD-Lore-Background.md v1.3

+## 1. Purpose

+This document lists potential mottos for the GDTLancer game itself (for branding and thematic encapsulation) and a selection of in-game, lore-wise mottos and sayings that reflect the culture, history, and beliefs of the inhabitants as per the suggested Lore.

+## 2. Game Motto (Branding & Ethos)

+These mottos aim to capture the unique promise and development philosophy of GDTLancer:

+1.  **"GDTLancer: Delivered as Designed."** (Directly references the commitment to delivering on the GDD, no empty promises, scoped design, challenges acknowledged)

+## 3. Lore-Wise Mottos

+These phrases reflect the Lore (for loading screen, etc.):

+* "The Vessel endures; so must we."
+* "Our home is the journey; our strength, the bond."
+* "Every cycle, every gram, every action counts."
+* "Measure the cost, master the consequence."
+* "Sustenance is resilience; starvation, the final failure."
+* "We honor the past by building the future."
+* "Endurance is the first virtue, foresight the second."
+* "Conservation today ensures continuation tomorrow."
+* "Matter is means; expansion is imperative."
+* "A calculated risk is a claim on what's next."
+* "The void yields to the prepared and the persistent."
+* "Skill carves status, action defines worth."
+* "No return, only the myriad paths forward."
+* "Regret is a luxury abandoned."
+* "From shared hardship, shared strength is forged."
+* "The only true borders are the limits of our hull and our ingenuity."

+---

 --- Start of ./1-GDD-Core-Mechanics.md ---